Haley Reinhart: Early life

 She attended Mark Twain Elementary School, O.W.
 Holmes Middle School, and Wheeling High School.
 While in high school, Reinhart was first introduced to Jazz music after becoming a part of the school's vocal group called Midnight Blues.
 She eventually performed at the 2009 Montreux Jazz Festival and Umbria Jazz Festival with her high school's jazz band, of which she was the first ever permanent singer.
 She reunited with the jazz band in 2015 when the director invited her to sing in their show at The Midwest Clinic located at McCormick Place – West, south of downtown Chicago.
 After graduating from high school in 2009, Reinhart attended Harper College in Palatine, Illinois from 2009 to 2010, where she studied jazz as a full-time student.
 She performed with the college's Jazz Ensemble and Jazz Lab.
 These events during her late education allowed her to gain experience singing Cole Porter standards in such historic places as Switzerland and Italy.
 Reinhart also fronted a band during college under such tentative names as Haley's Comet and Reinhart & the Rastatutes; the band covered classic rock songs from Led Zeppelin and other famous artists of the time.
-She worked as a lifeguard at the Family Aquatic Center, a waterpark at the Wheeling Park District, for three years prior to auditioning for American Idol.
+She worked as a lifeguard at the Family Aquatic Center, a waterpark at the Wheeling Park District, for three years before auditioning for American Idol.